Technology

 When an app like Your Story Time creates a story for your child, here's what happens behind the scenes:

-- The story is generated: Using technology (similar technology to ChatGPT, but specifically configured for children's content) writes the story from scratch.
+3. The story is generated: Technology similar to ChatGPT, but specifically configured for children's content, writes the story from scratch.
 Every word is new.
 There's no template library.

 The entire process takes seconds.
-And because each story is generated from scratch each time, no two stories are ever the same, even with identical settings.
+Your Story Time generates every story from scratch around your child's name, age, appearance and interests, not from a template, so no two stories are ever the same, even with identical settings.

 What makes a purpose-built story app different?